-We assign Aaa(stable)/P-1 backed deposit and issuer ratings to Zuercher Kantonalbank (ZKB).
-We also assign a Baa1(hyb) preferred stock non-cumulative rating (assigned to the bank's high-trigger AT1 instruments), an a1 Baseline Credit Assessment (BCA), and a aa1 Adjusted BCA to ZKB.
+On 4 April 2022, we assigned a Aa2 subordinate debt rating to Zuercher Kantonalbank (ZKB).
+We also assign Aaa(stable)/P-1 backed deposit and issuer ratings; a Baa1(hyb) preferred stock non-cumulative rating (assigned to the bank's high-trigger AT1 instruments); an a1 Baseline Credit Assessment (BCA); and a aa1 Adjusted BCA to ZKB.

-ZKB's Aaa backed deposit and issuer ratings reflect its a1 BCA, three notches of rating uplift from affiliate support derived from the maintenance guarantee provided by the bank's sole owner, the Canton of Zurich, and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which indicates an extremely low loss-given-failure and results in one notch (rather than three notches) of rating uplift because of the Aaa rating ceiling.
+ZKB's Aaa backed deposit and issuer ratings reflect its a1 BCA, three notches of rating uplift from affiliate support derived from the maintenance guarantee provided by the bank's sole owner, the Canton of Zurich, and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which indicates an extremely low loss given failure and results in one notch (rather than three notches) of rating uplift because of the Aaa rating ceiling.
 We consider ZKB as a domestic systemically important bank and assume that sovereign government support would be forthcoming in case of need, which however does not result in rating uplift from the bank's Aaa rating level.

 ZKB's a1 BCA reflects the bank's favourable liquidity position, comprising a high proportion of cash, its strong capitalization and only moderate asset risk, despite being concentrated in the dynamic Zurich real estate market.
-The BCA further takes account of the bank's meaningful exposure to confidence-sensitive market funding mitigated by low funding costs and continued market access even in a more stressed environment because of the Canton's deficiency guarantee.
+The BCA further takes account of the bank's meaningful exposure to confidence-sensitive market funding mitigated by low funding costs and continued market access even in a more stressed environment because of the canton's deficiency guarantee.

-Rating Scorecard Zuercher Kantonalbank - Key financial ratios
+Exhibit 1 Rating Scorecard Zuercher Kantonalbank - Key financial ratios